ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-au thing,” says Julia, “that
-I wish you hadn’t a brooch to your
-back! ” “And I hate you so,’’ re­
-torts Pauline, that it&#x27; you were
-drowning before my eyes I wouldn’t,
-lift my little finger to give you a cup
-of cold water—there ! ”
-Fence posts or timber cut for other
-purposes in September will be more
-durable than if cut at any other sea­
-son.
-Many farmers give it as their
-experience that feuce posts cut in
-August or September will outlast by
-many years others that are cut in
-winter or spring; and if t.he ground
-ends ol gate posts are slightly
-charred before sinking they will not
-rot for years.
 The pain caused by the sting of a
 plant or insect is the result of &quot;a cer­
 tain amount of acid poison injected